30 Funniest Sitcoms Of All Time

 Friends is the ultimate feel-good, easy-to-watch sitcom.
 Who doesn’t love watching a group of friends go through ups and downs, date and break up and then date again?
 This show is infinitely re-watchable, perfect for a rainy day when you’re looking to feel nostalgic.
 Friends will always be there for you.

 The Office (2005 to 2013)

 We’re currently experiencing the golden age of television, and The Office undoubtedly helped pave the way for this era.
 One of the first popular shows to utilize the mockumentary style, The Office has gone down in history as one of the most clever sitcoms of all time.
 It has a large cast, and yet each character is fleshed out and hilariously distinct.
-Admittedly, the show starts to fall apart a bit once Steve Carell leaves in season seven, but the seasons with him as the lead are strong enough to make this show one of the greats.
-And for some great ways to rise the ranks in your office, here are the 25 Best Ways to Score a Promotion.
+Admittedly, the show starts to fall apart a bit once Steve Carell leaves in season seven, but the seasons with him as the lead are strong enough to make this show one of the best sitcoms of all time.

 Black-ish (2014 to Present)

 This single-camera comedy is perhaps one of the best sitcoms on television today.
 Truthfully, sitcoms are seeing a decline in quality these days, but Black-ish is an exception.
 It’s the story of a dysfunctional, upper-middle-class African-American family, in which the jokes are poignant and themes are often culturally relevant.
 It’s a bright spot in today’s oversaturated TV market.